luker983/nsa-codebreaker-2019/task4/README.md

 Jazmin                      | Aden
 ![Jazmin](images/jazmin.png)| ![Aden](images/aden.png)

 Okay, let's start with the Cell Leader's username.
-It isn't in the screenshot above, but Jazmin at one point says _we will not let Aden down_, indicating that the Client ID for the Terror Cell Leader is:
+Jazmin at one point says _we will not let Aden down_, indicating that the Client ID for the Terror Cell Leader is:

 ```
 aden--vhost-10@terrortime.app
 ```

 The Action Date is next.
 Both messages mention a time of `0824`.
 That sounds like 8:24AM to me.
-Also, in the Aden screenshot you can see that Aden says _Exactly. before the holiday, 4 days_ and Jason says to Jazmin in a seperate conversation _see you before Valentine's Day_.
+Also, in the Aden screenshot you can see that Aden says _Exactly. before the holiday, 4 days_ and Jason says to Jazmin in the other conversation _see you before Valentine's Day_.
 This is a good indicator that the action will take place on 08:24 on February 10, 2020.
 Converting this time to a Unix timestamp gives us the following integer:

 ```
 1581323040